 Ground Blind Hog Hunts

-Blind hog hunts are from 4-9:PM.
+Blind hog hunts are in the afternoon Monday – Friday only.
 Each blind is located in an open area within the hardwood trees of a river bottom.
 Dense woods separates each blind.
 For hunter safety, blinds face the same direction.
 Blind position accommodates the prevailing southeast wind.
 For pricing, refer to Hog Hunting Prices.

-Each blind is a fully enclosed.
-They are large enough (4′ x 8′) to accommodate two hunters and their supplies.
-Blinds have two chairs.
+The blind is a fully enclosed.
+It is large enough to accommodate two hunters, a guest and their supplies.
+Blinds have three chairs.
 There is a shelf below the front windows for guns and ammo.
-Blind windows are small so hogs do not easily see hunters moving in the blind.
-The small window is only good for rifle hunting.
-If a guest is sitting between the hunters, they will not have a direct frontal view of the corn baited area.
+The small window are not designed for bow hunting.
+Great blind configuration for rifle hunting.

 The hunting property is one mile from the ranch cabin.
 A road leads up to each ground blind.
 The ranch guide will escorts hunters to the hog hunting area.
 A guide then escorts hunters to the ground blind.
 The guide is not in the blind during the hunt.
 A ranch radio is in the blind for hunters to communicate with the cabin or the guide in his vehicle.
 If the roads are muddy, the guide can pick up hunters from the blind and return them back to their vehicle within the hunting area.